anesum99/stanford_compression_library/Milestone.md

 1. rANS with static probability distributions https://fgiesen.wordpress.com/2014/02/18/rans-with-static-probability-distributions/

+ This paper gives an overview of rANS and its limitations.
+It then proposes the use of<br/>
+ tables for faster decoding.

 2. Understanding ANS - 10 - Optimal normalized counts
  http://cbloomrants.blogspot.com/2014/02/02-11-14-understanding-ans-10.html

+ This paper provides insights on efficiently creating more accurate scaled probabilities<br/>
+ required for rANS and other aritmatic coders in general to allow for lossless compression and <br/>
+ decompression.

 3. Lab Notes: The Alias Method for Sampling from Discrete Distributions